AdaCore/gnatstudio/docs/users_guide/projects.rst

 in the project extensions's directory, leaving the original project untouched.

-You may want to work on a source file you didn't put in the project extension when you created it.
+You may want to work on a source file you did not put in the project extension when you created it.
 You could edit the file in the original project (provided, of course, you have write access to it).
-However, it's generally better to edit it in the context of the project extension, so the original project can be shared among developers.
+However, it is generally better to edit it in the context of the project extension, so the original project can be shared among developers.
 Do this by clicking the file in the :guilabel:`Project` view and selecting the :menuselection:`Add To Extending Project` menu.
-You'll see a dialog asking whether you want GPS to copy the file to the project extension's directory.
+You will see a dialog asking whether you want GPS to copy the file to the project extension's directory.
 GPS may also create some new project files in that directory if necessary and automatically reload the project as needed.
 From that point on, if you use